lightbringor/SimpleFileLogger/README.md

 In the section below named `FileLoggerOptions` the options for file logging are provided.
 You can specify a root folder with the `LogFolder` value.
 If it is not set, the directory of the application assembly is used as root.
 Then a file name **without extension** can be specified for each namespace or class that shall be logged in its own file.
 The path is relative to `LogFolder`.
 The entry `*` is mandatory and specifies the default log file used for any content that falls not in one of the namespace defined above.

-The file names provided here are extended by `_yyyy-MM-dd.log` (as long as nor further `EventOptions` are provided, see below).
+The file names provided here are extended by `_yyyy-MM-dd.log` (as long as no further `EventOptions` are provided, see below).
 So a new log file is created every day.

 To get more control over file names and log directories, certain options can be provided via the `EventOptions` array.
 The `EventId` provided for a call to `ILogger.Log(eventId, ...)` will be matched against the specified `EventOptions` objects.
-The follwing properties are available
+The follwing properties are available:

 - `Id`: `int` **mandatory** , must match the `EventId.Id` property provided for logging
 - `SubFolder`: `string` **optional** , a folder that will be inserted between the default `LogFolder` and the `FileName`.
 Can contain multiple directories